November 16, 2016

 Financial goals can include sales growth, sales totals, or sales comparisons to similar times throughout the year.

 Components of Customer Perception to monitor might include customer satisfaction, cleanliness, friendliness, convenience and likeliness to return.
+The frequency of surveys attest to the importance of feedback.
+To know your customer is to control your operations.

 Internal Business Processes